hyewonjng/Metis-Vaccination/Vaccination Write-up.md

 B. Models

 The dataset was split into 60/20/20 (train, validation, test).
 The following models were compared for scores to see which model performed the best: Logistic regression, Naive Bayes, Random Forest with GridCV, and XGBoost with GridCV.
 The evaluation metrics I used in the project was recall to predict true positive the best by penalizing false negatives.
-Naive Bayes outperformed the other models in the project.
-With the validation dataset, the score on recall was 0.54.
-With the holdout (test) dataset, the recall score was 0.51.
+Random Forest outperformed the other models (i.e., Logistic Regression, Naive Bayes, and XGBoost) in the project.
+With the validation dataset, the score on recall was 0.745.
+With the holdout (test) dataset, the recall score was 0.701.